arnabdas8901/MachineLearning/README.md

 ## Machine Learning algorithm implementation in python without scikit-learn
+This repository contains implementation for basic Machine Learning algorithms in Python from scratch.
+People normally use different python libraries(e.g scikit-learn) for ML related tasks.
+But this repository helps to understand the algorithm and the concepts from scratch.

+### **__Table of contents;__**

+---

 #### 1. Linear Regression:
 > Program that implements a (batch) linear regression using the gradient descent method in Python 3.